mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

 <!--more-->

 What is the `Value` for?
-We want something that keeps the ~Elves~ CPUs busy.
+We want something that keeps the <del>Elves</del> CPUs busy.
 Not being particularly imaginative today, we will just take that number, and factorize it into its prime factors:

 ``` fsharp
 let factorize x =